bertovarian/bertovarian/README.md

 ## 🚀 My New Journey

-I'm currently studying full-stack development through **The Web Developer Bootcamp 2025** on Udemy, focusing on:
+I have finished the full-stack development through **The Web Developer Bootcamp 2025** on Udemy, focusing on:

 - **Frontend**: HTML, CSS, JavaScript, React
 - **Backend**: Node.js, MongoDB